widdix/learn-cloudformation/lab6-mappings/README.md

 ## Create a template
 1. Open ``stub.json`` with an editor of your choice.
 The stub file contains a skeleton to start from.
 1. Add a mappings section to your template (see [Mappings section](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html)).
 1. Add a mapping named ``RegionAMIMap``.
-The mapping should contain a region id as key, ``AmazonLinux`` as name and the AMI id as value per region (see [Mappings section](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html)).
+The mapping should contain a region id as key, ``AmazonLinux`` as name and the AMI id as value per region (see [Mappings section](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html))).
+1. Use the mapping ``RegionAMIMap`` to define the AMI for the EC2 instance (see [Mappings section](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html)) and [Resource Type: EC2 instance](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html).

 ###AMIs per region
 ap-northeast-1 => ami-cbf90ecb